aliasgherman/documentations/docs/ltefdddimensioning.md

 ### PHICH (Physical HARQ Indicator Channel)

 This is the guy which indicates ACK / NACK and is for individual user.
 It uses symbol 0 slot 0 for all subframes and uses subcarriers depending on the system bandwidth.
+There are different configuraitons for the *Normal* PHICH which are defined by the Number of Groups (Ng) parameter.
+However, even if we change this setting, the overheads will remain the same as the unused PHICH shall be transfered to PDCCH overheads in that case.

+Hence, for easier mapping, below overheads for PHICH should be fine for our calculation.
+There is a special case where PHICH configuration can be extended which can be only used with higher CFIs for PDCCH.
+This seemed over-complication and so I decided to not include this in the table.

+> In case you are interested, with **Extended** PHICH, the CFI used will also be 3 for all Bandwidths, and 2 or 3 for 1.4 MHz.
+>> Remember for 1.4MHz, Number of PDCCH symbols is CFI + 1 but for others, it is simply CFI

 | Item  | Bandwidth | PHICH REGs per subframe | PHICH RE per subframe | PHICH RE per Radio Frame |
 |-------|-----------|-------------------------|-----------------------|--------------------------|